I also have a 40 minute streaming video on lamination techniques

 https://vimeo.com/ondemand/laminatingcoloredclay

-The #1 thing to always keep in mind is HUMIDITY
+The #1 thing to always keep in mind is maintaining a constant level of HUMIDITY in the whole piece so it dries evenly, without cracks.

 I cannot say this often enough.